inbravo/togaf-feature-set/study-notes/exam-part-2-notes.md

 ## Implementation Governance (Phase G)

 You are serving as the Lead Architect for a business unit within a major logistics company.
 The business unit has selected a Commercial Off-The-Shelf (COTS) Market Analytics solution in order to improve its capability to respond to market demands for its new rail-based freight delivery service.
 It has been identified that the current system does not provide the required functionality to support the marketing activities.
 Its performance limitations cause unacceptable delays and missed opportunities to meet market targets.
 Clearly, the current system is costing the business unit in terms of lost revenue.

 The company has a mature Enterprise Architecture capability spanning all of its business units and has adapted the TOGAF framework as the basis for its ongoing program.
 The CIO is the sponsor of the Enterprise Architecture practice.

 The Enterprise Architecture team initiated a project with the business unit that has defined the business vision and requirements for the new system.
 It includes a detailed business process analysis.
 A solution has been proposed that can support the existing applications and technologies currently in place.
 The proposed solution requires a non-standard operating system platform to support the business application and also requires different web server software to the current supported web server solutions.
 The Architecture Board has held a review, and it was noted that some of these project requirements were not consistent with the company’s current infrastructure standards.

 After discussions with several senior executives, the CIO feels that he must support the business unit’s urgent need to deploy the Market Analytics package.
 He has approved the implementation.
 A project manager has been chosen, and a feasibility meeting has been held with a decision to move forward.
 The project is critical and must be completed as quickly as possible; a contract has been signed with the software vendor to implement the solution.

 The vendor has provided a statement of work that has passed through the migration planning phase, and major impacts to existing systems and the infrastructure have been documented.
-The CIO has asked the Enterprise Architecture team to prepare for Phase G, ensuring that the key performance indicators for system performance and security are met, and the project remains within budget.
+The CIO has asked the Enterprise Architecture team to **prepare for Phase G**, ensuring that **the key performance indicators for system performance and security are met**, and the project remains within budget.
 You have been asked to recommend a plan to implement the direction from the CIO.
 Based on the TOGAF standard, which of the following is the best answer?